-Based on state-of-the-art medical knowledge, I have identified six phases of skin care that you will need you will need to complete every night to successfully address the eight visual signs of aging skin.
+Based on state-of-the-art medical knowledge, I have identified six phases of skin care that you will need to complete every night to successfully address the eight visual signs of aging skin.

 The cleansing phase is an important first step and I do not recommend using soap.
 The pH of soap can dry your skin.
 I also do not recommend water-free, leave-on cleansers, which can clog your pores.
 A good cleanser has a pH close to that of the skin and will not dry out your skin.
 After cleansing, I recommend using toner to remove the dirt the cleanser missed.